Wyomissing Restaurant and Bakery's new owners to keep it in the family

 Hamid Chaudhry confirmed the change in a post on the Wyomissing Restaurant and Bakery Facebook page, saying, "I would like to congratulate Riz and Oz for achieving their American Dream."

-Oz Chaudhry said he and his brother have worked with Hamid Chaudhry since 2008, helping him manage three Dairy Queens at Kenhorst Plaza in Reading, in Exeter and in Berskshire Mall in Wyomissing, as well as the Lukoil gas station on Fourth and Penn streets and the Mustang Grill Spanish Food restaurant in Kenhorst.
+Oz Chaudhry said he and his brother have worked with Hamid Chaudhry since 2008, helping him manage three Dairy Queens at in Kenhorst, in Exeter Township, and in the Berkshire Mall in Wyomissing, as well as the Lukoil gas station at Fourth and Penn avenues in West Reading and the Mustang Grill restaurant in Kenhorst.

 "So we were managing all of these all together and then Hamid decided to sell everything and buy the Wyomissing Restaurant, and so we came on board with him here," Oz Chaudhry said.